The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

 Take the left side to silence one of the Earth add’s Stoneskin casts.
 Drill and Anchor are very good at dropping Electric adds.
 Queen can be used at lower gear levels for 2nd or 3rd wave to ease dealing with Earth and Aqua adds.
 Wildfire is not worth using as the adds die far too quickly and it won’t be ready for reopener.

-Communicate with your party members to fine tune your plan for the phase and to make the most of everyone’s cooldowns and abilities, there are many correct ways to do the phase.
+Communicate with your party members to fine tune your plan for the phase and to make the most of everyone’s cooldowns and abilities, as there are many correct ways to do the phase.

 ### Reopeners with potion